HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/microserviceRefactorPOSTnoAnswer.md

 In our case here we see a simple function call with no return expected (ie, no $result = setAsActiveCourse())

 This means we want to use a POST call to be able to send variables, and set our return option to false since we don't expect an answer from the function.

+# What is POST and cURL
+POST is a method to transfer data, it is used most often when something should be changed in the database (create, update or delete). cURL is the tool used to send the data via HTTP.
+So cURL starts the connection to HTTP, tells it to send the provided data using POST.
+We can then retrieve the data at the specified location in the call.

 # Implement the POST call